-- 1.1 Rochford District Council is currently preparing the Hockley Area Action Plan (HAAP) an Area Action Plan that will create the framework for development sites and planning policies for the centre of Hockley.
-A Submission Draft of the plan has been drafted. - 1.2 Production of the HAAP is an iterative process.
-The document has undergone a number of different stages of community involvement and assessment: an Issues and Options report was produced in 2009; and a further Options report in 2010. - 1.3 The HAAP follows on from, and is required to confirm to, the Rochford Core Strategy (2011).
-The Rochford Core Strategy was subject to Habitats Regulations Assessment, including assessment of the policy that guides the HAAP. - 1.4 Habitats Regulations Assessment is also commonly referred to as Appropriate Assessment (AA) although the requirement for AA is first determined by an initial 'screening' stage undertaken as part of the full HRA. - 1.5 The purpose of HRA is to assess the impacts of a land-use plan, in combination with the effects of other plans and projects, against the conservation objectives of a European Site and to ascertain whether it would adversely affect the integrity of that site.
+- 1.1 Rochford District Council is currently preparing the Rayleigh Area Action Plan (RayAAP) an Area Action Plan that will create the framework for development sites and planning policies for the centre of Rayleigh.
+A Submission Draft of the plan has been drafted. - 1.2 Production of the RayAAP is an iterative process.
+The document has undergone a number of different stages of community involvement and assessment: The Initial Options Document was published in 2009; an interim exhibition was held in Jan 2013; An informal consultation was held from June to August 2013; The Submission Document will be submitted to the Planning Inspector in summer 2014. - 1.3 The RayAAP follows on from, and is required to confirm to, the Rochford Core Strategy (2011).
+The Rochford Core Strategy was subject to Habitats Regulations Assessment, including assessment of the policy that guides the RayAAP. - 1.4 Habitats Regulations Assessment is also commonly referred to as Appropriate Assessment (AA) although the requirement for AA is first determined by an initial 'screening' stage undertaken as part of the full HRA. - 1.5 The purpose of HRA is to assess the impacts of a land-use plan, in combination with the effects of other plans and projects, against the conservation objectives of a European Site and to ascertain whether it would adversely affect the integrity1 of that site.
 Where significant negative effects are identified, avoidance, mitigation and where necessary alternative options should be examined to avoid any potential damaging effects.
 The scope of the HRA is dependent on the location, size and significance of the proposed plan or project and the sensitivities and nature of the interest features of the European Sites under consideration.
 If it is not possible to avoid or remove the identified effects assessed as arising from the plan implementation, then (if the plan makers wish to proceed with the policies/ proposals as set) it must be demonstrated that there are Imperative Reasons of Overriding Public Interest (IROPI) to continue with the plan [(Article 6(4) of the Habitats Directive).